 Peters musical gifts, however, extend far beyond those of a composer.
 As a copyist he was able to preserve numerous European works for use in America during his day and now; many of these are not known to exist elsewhere in the world.
 As music director and pastor his influence upon the musical life of Salem, in particular, was wide-ranging, and was felt for many years after his departure.
 As a teacher he was an active participant in the growth and development of musical knowledge, and the spread of repertoire, throughout the Moravian communities in America.

 Peters musical gifts were a source of sorrow as well as of joy to him.
 He struggled with finding the proper use for his talents; he suffered frustration and depression when denied a satisfactory outlet.
 His purpose, however, remained firm: to use his abilities (musical and otherwise) in the service of his Lord through the Moravian Church, and thus the musical gifts he received became his gifts to his brothers and sisters in his own lifetime and far beyond.

-Paul Larson (Moravian College)
+Paul Larson (Moravian University)